Supervisor

 Have you always had an itch to scratch when it comes to helping dogs?
 We’re looking for someone with a commitment to animal welfare to join the team in our busy rehoming centre.

-Dog Welfare Assistants are responsible for looking after dogs in our care and are the backbone of our centres.
-We’re looking for someone who can provide our four-legged friends with the highest level of care and enrichment, preparing them for their forever home.
+Dog Welfare Assistants are the backbone of our centres, as they care for our four-legged friends every day.
+We’re looking for someone who can provide our dogs with the highest level of care and enrichment, as they prepare for their forever home.

 What does this role do?